 How to Shave Your Genitals for Men (Illustrated)

-If you've never shaved your love tackle before, then you're really missing out on life's little pleasures.
+If you've never shaved your love tackle before, then you're really missing out on one of life's little pleasures.

 Benefits of Shaving Your Genitals